lazy-ocean/Hexlet-solutions/README.md

 📚 - learning tasks

-🚀 - advanced and more difficult challenges
+🚀 - advanced and more difficult challenges (not all modules have challenges)

 ## Course contents
 ### 1. [Introduction to JavaScript](https://github.com/lazy-ocean/Hexlet-solutions/tree/master/1.%20introduction%20to%20javascript)